cscipher/QLearning-Self-Driving-Car-Game/README.md

 # QLearning-Self-Driving-Car-Game
-Self Driving Car game automated with "Rienforcement Deep Q-Learning"
+Self Driving Car game automated with "Reinforcement Deep Q-Learning"

 ## How to start?
 1. Install the required libraries on your Conda env :